pekkalacd/Introduction-to-Python/Lessons/Basic Operators/README.md

 In order to connect these statements and expressions, we use **operators**.
 There are a multitude of operator umbrellas in Python: unary, mathematical, comparison, bitwise, relational, membership, and identity.
 Each of these groups contain multiple individual operators that perform specific tasks.
 Each of the operators, have their own *precedence* and *associativity* that is invoked when used in conjunction with other operators.<br>

-This section will cover the general basics of each operator group.<br>
+This section will cover the general basics of each operator group.<br><br>

 ### Unary, Binary, and Ternary